 Read more: Qatar redemption guide

-Book from Hong Kong and on Cathay Pacific and certain partners to minimise fuel surcharges
+7. Book with certain partners to minimise fuel surcharges

 - Aer Lingus

-Using the oneworld Multi-Carrier award chart, you can travel on a lengthy round-the world-itinerary in Business or First Class with five stopovers and two open-jaws on a combination of oneworld carriers, including Cathay Pacific.
+Using the oneworld Multi-Carrier award chart, you can travel on a lengthy round-the world-itinerary in Business or First Class.
+You can get up to five stopovers and two open-jaws on a combination of oneworld carriers, including Cathay Pacific.

 Looking for more inspiration for how to spend your hard-earned frequent flyer points?